Edit on GitHub Ask developers in the Community

 Identification

-This document describes the IOX Expander Protocol version 1.1.
+This document describes the IOX Expander Protocol version 1.2.

-All messages are supported since IOX Expander Protocol version 1.0 unless stated otherwise.
+All messages since IOX Expander Protocol version 1.0 are supported, unless stated otherwise.

 Interoperability